viromelab/tracespipe/README.md

 ```
 meta_data/
 ```
-This file needs to specify the organ type (with a single word name) and the files names for the paired end reads.
+This file needs to specify the organ type (with a single word name) and the filenames for the paired end reads.
 An example of the content of meta\_info.txt is the following:
 ```
 skin:V1_S44_R1_001.fastq.gz:V1_S44_R2_001.fastq.gz
 brain:V2_S29_R1_001.fastq.gz:V2_S29_R2_001.fastq.gz